CYBEX Yema Baby Carrier Review

 The first step to prepare to wear the carrier will be to adjust the strap for the age of the baby.
 Once this is complete, it’s as simple as clipping the strap around your waist, tightening, then loading the baby in and wrapping the ties around your back as directed in the manual for the position you will be carrying.
 The manual was straightforward with clear images demonstrating how to adjust the size and wear your child in the three optional positions.
-I especially like the images that showed you what not to do marked clearly with an X. If just seeing the pictures in the manual doesn’t quite do the trick for you, I found this video demonstration online very helpful.
-Like other wrap carriers I’ve used, after a few uses it becomes second nature to put on and take off.
+I especially like the images that showed you what not to do marked clearly with an X. Like other wrap carriers I’ve used, after a few uses it becomes second nature to put on and take off.

 My husband and I found it very easy to quickly adjust the size back and forth.
 The remainder of the carrier is attached with a tie, making it more like a traditional wrap carrier.
 I was easily able to use it the first time without the help of another adult.
 (Although it probably helped that I’d watched the video a few times and looked at the pictures in the manual before I attempted to load in my baby.)
 Once in, we were set to go.